-To mount an SV-COM-PANEL, cut the opening in your panel, drill out the mounting holes, install nutplates, and use the included mounting screws to fasten the display to the panel.
+To mount an SV-COM-PANEL, cut the opening in your panel, drill out the mounting holes, install nutplates (not included), and use the included mounting screws to fasten the display to the panel.

-Your SV-COM-C25 is shipped with #6-32 hex-drive round head fasteners.
+The SV-COM-PANEL is shipped with #6-32 hex-drive round head fasteners.
 Fasteners are 5/8" long and require a 5/64" hex drive tool.
 Dynon Avionics recommends fastening the included mounting screws to nut plates installed behind the panel.
 If access behind the panel allows, standard #6-32 lock nuts or nuts with lock washers can be used.
 Do not rivet the SV-COM-PANEL to the panel as this will hinder future removal if necessary.